RouvenWulff/Tiny-M-V5-beta/README.md

 with the beta files.
 If you choose to use them, you do it at your own risk.
 I will not provide any support!

+I have not checked the BOM's either.
+It is possible that parts are missing.

 <img src="Images/T5_last.png" width="700">